ekawalec/webcamdarts-lobby-plus/README.md

 * include modifications for MemberStats and MatchResult pages: players highlights and links
 * core code refactor
 * some CSS issues fixed
-* som minor bugs fixed
+* some minor bugs fixed

 ......